Rifat977/Rifat977/README.md

 # Hi there 👋🏻

-Evolving from a Python and Golang backend developer to a multifaceted software engineer, I focus on creating scalable web applications, automation solutions, and e-commerce platforms.
+Evolving from a Python and Golang backend developer to a multifaceted software engineer, I focus on creating scalable web applications, automation solutions, and system design.
 With proficiency in Django, Flask, Vue.js, and DevOps technologies such as Docker and AWS, I enhance deployment and automation processes.
 Passionate about AI, cybersecurity, and cloud technologies, I thrive on solving complex challenges and driving innovative, secure, and scalable solutions to optimize system performance.

 ## Interests